juniorvigneault/cart253/README.md

 # cart253
-This is Pippin Barr's coursework repository for CART253 - Creative Computation I :)
+This is Junior Vigneault's coursework repository for CART253 - Creative Computation I
-My name is Junior Vigneault